Skip to main content

 • Deleted environments are removed from the overview but remain in billing history.

-• They do not consume resources after deletion.
+• They don’t consume resources after deletion.

 • API requests to a deleted environment return a 404 error.

-Deletion is permanent - consider deactivation instead.
+Deletion is permanent.
+Consider deactivation instead.